scaceresg/devops-ecommerce-docker-aws/README.md

-# Containerising an E-Commerce Microservice App using Docker in AWS
+# Deploying an E-Commerce Microservice App using Docker in AWS

 This project shows how to containerise and deploy an E-Commerce application, EMart, which was developed by [devopshydclub](https://github.com/devopshydclub/emartapp) and designed as a **microservice** application.